adefemiadeh/Spam-Detection/README.md

 ## Project Structure
 The project is organized as follows:

-- `Spam.csv/`: Contains raw data files.
+- `Spam.csv`: Contains raw data files.
 - `Spam Detection.ipynb/`: Holds Jupyter notebooks used for data analysis and exploration.
 - `model.pkl/`: Stores trained machine learning models for type prediction.
 - `fast.py/app.py`: A Python script to make predictions using trained models.